Skip to main content

 Intermediate

 An individual with a less efficient receptor variant might require a different dosing strategy or a distinct peptide combination to elicit the desired physiological response, compared to someone with a highly responsive receptor profile.
-This direct correlation between and therapeutic outcome represents the cutting edge of endocrine optimization.
+This direct correlation between genetic data and therapeutic outcome represents the cutting edge of endocrine optimization.

 How Do Genetic Markers Influence Peptide Responsiveness?